JoaquimXG/podcolours.co.uk/README.md

 Simply run `npm run docker`.
 Both containers will be launched, database will be initialised and the site can be reached at localhost:8080.

+#### Issues

+If a local MongoDB instance is already running on port 27017 (default port), it will need to be stopped before the docker instance can run.

 ## Home page